kecorbin/pang/README.rst

-A simple utility which will create playAnsible playbooks for existing networks using NSO
+A simple utility which will create Ansible playbooks for existing networks using NSO

 * Free software: MIT license